Mighil31/roomy/README.md

 - Allow users to see their own posts and edit
 - Make pages responsive (currently mobile devices are not supported)
-- Render markdown in feed
+- --Render markdown in feed--
 - Allow users to upload photos
 - Add comments to posts
+- Search post content

 Screenshots: